ng-bootstrap/ng-bootstrap/README.md

 ## Demo

-Check all the directives in action at https://ng-bootstrap.github.io
+View all the directives in action at https://ng-bootstrap.github.io

 ## Dependencies
 * [Angular 2](https://angular.io) (tested with 2.0.0)